th-otto/MagicOnLinux/README.md

 Source files for the Atari code (MagiC kernel and applications) are also available in their respective repository, see below.

+# Uninstall Application

+Run:

+- sudo ./uninstall.sh

+to unregister the application, its icons and MIME types.
+To also remove the configuration file, root filesystem and the application itself:

+- rm ~/.config/magiclinux.conf
+- rm -rf ~/Documents/MAGIC_C
+- rm -rf build/*

 # Screenshots
 <img alt="No" src="assets/Atari-Desktop - 256 colours.png" width="1024">
 <img alt="Yes" src="assets/Settings.png" width="640">